Let's talk about online stalking!

 Questions and challenges

-In general, we find that participants in the conversations in the three regions acknowledge the existence and impacts of online stalking as a form of latent technology-facilitated violence, difficult to prove in the legal system and on reporting platforms, which reproduces the methods of physical stalking, harassment, surveillance, and control in the online space, forms of violence that are male dominated and manifest in various ways in the daily life of women and persons with diverse sexual preferences and gender identities.
+In general, we find that participants in the conversations across regions acknowledge the existence and impacts of online stalking as a form of latent technology-facilitated violence — difficult to prove in the legal system and on reporting platforms — which reproduces the methods of physical stalking, harassment, surveillance, and control in the online space.
+These remain forms of violence that are male dominated and manifest in the daily life of women and queer persons in various ways.

 Some of the issues that surfaced surrounding the debate regarding online stalking were: parental control and surveillance.
-Discussing the issue of parental control there are differences between the perspectives of the persons participating by region.
-In the Africa group, participants believe there is a need to maintain parental control and there have been no cases that might exemplify misuse of this type of technology.
-On the other hand, in the Asía group there were varied opinions questioning its rationale, as a need for in-depth debate with respect for the rights of children and adolescents, where the challenge of mentioning it and debating it revolves around trust and consent.
+Around the issue of parental control, there were regional differences between the perspectives of participants.
+For example,in the Africa group, participants believe there is a need to maintain parental control and there have been no cases that might exemplify misuse of this type of technology.
+On the other hand, in the Asia group there were varied opinions questioning the rationale for such applications, pointing to a need for an in-depth debate centering the rights of children and adolescents, as well as trust and consent.

 (Participant in the open conversation on online stalking, 2024)

-The misuse of parental control apps was repeatedly mentioned and acknowledged by participants from the Latin American region, who put on the table the importance of characterizing violence against children with the aim of understanding how it has direct effects on the perpetration of gender-based violence within the nuclear family.
+The misuse of parental control apps was repeatedly mentioned and acknowledged by participants from the Latin American region, who emphasised the interconnections between violence against children and the perpetration of gender-based violence within nuclear families.

-The lack of response from social media platforms on the issue of reporting is also part of the problem.
-In the words of participants in the focus groups and interviews, reporting “can become the worst option for victims,” raising false hopes and allowing fear to spread, generating impacts on our understanding of the effects of the different forms of technology-facilitated gender-based violence that were debated.
+Social media platforms’ lack of response to reports is also part of the problem.
+As participants said in the focus groups and interviews, reporting “can become the worst option for victims,” raising false hopes and allowing fear to spread, impacting our understanding of how different forms of technology-facilitated gender-based violence affect its targets.

-The normalization of such violence linked to a male-dominated social structure makes efforts to work and conduct research on online stalking fundamental to fully understand and counter the different types of violence, their mechanisms and impacts.
-The difference between surveillance and stalking that was debated in groups from the different regions underscores the importance of taking into account the social, political, and historic context for the perception of violence surrounding territory and culture and their variants and focus represents a challenge as we seek to differentiate these forms of violence as a means of enriching it.
+The normalisation of such violence linked to a male-dominated social structure made researching online stalking fundamental to fully understand and counter the different types of violence embedded in it, as well as their mechanisms and impacts.
+The difference between surveillance and stalking that was debated in groups across regions underscored the importance of taking into account social, political, and historic contexts around the perception of violence across territories, cultures and other variants.
+These differences must be central to the challenge of differentiating between forms of violence, even as we seek to understand and contribute to consensus around it.

 On opening these conversations collectively, the focus groups reaffirmed the need to extend them to other persons and territories with greater time and persistence.
-The opportunity to think collectively about the challenges that motivate us to take creative action to confront this type of violence was one of the central conclusions of this conversation.
+The opportunity to think collectively about the challenges that compel us to take creative action against such violence was one of the central conclusions of this conversation.

-The strategies that now are part of the response organized by the persons who participated in the focus groups from the three regions are diverse and vary from feminist counseling, attention, litigation, and research.
-Focus group participants mention that “there is no single formula to address this kind of violence;” likewise, they placed special emphasis on supporting victims of online gender-based violence as a mechanism to mitigate technology-facilitated gender-based violence.
+Participants in the focus groups across regions had diverse strategies and varied responses to online stalking: ranging from feminist counseling and attention to litigation, and research.
+Focus group participants mentioned that “there is no single formula to address this kind of violence.”
+At the same time, they placed special emphasis on supporting victims of online gender-based violence as a mechanism to mitigate technology-facilitated gender-based violence.

-Finally, we understand that this conversation is just beginning and it is important to emphasize that participants from organizations and collectives that are combating technology-facilitated gender-based violence or promoting digital protection insist that every form of violence or case of violence is different and there is no single way to resolve online stalking, and instead we need to problematize gender-based violence, understand it, and organize against its mechanisms, aggressors, and impacts in the virtual and physical space.
+Finally, we understand that this conversation is just beginning and it is important to note that participants from organisations and collectives combating technology-facilitated gender-based violence or promoting digital protection insist that every form of violence or case of violence is different and there is no single way to resolve online stalking.
+Instead, they emphasised the need to interrogate gender-based violence, understand it, and organise against its mechanisms, aggressors, and impacts in the virtual as well as physical space.

 Note: